-A giant when paired with other falls on this list, the 250-foot Greenbrook Falls are a breathtaking sight.
-They are set within Greenbrook Sanctuary, a resplendent nirvana set in 165 acres of the lush Palisades Interstate Park, which stretches from Tenafly to Alpine.
+A giant when paired with other falls on this list of the best waterfalls in New Jersey, the 250-foot Greenbrook Falls are a breathtaking sight.
+They lie within Greenbrook Sanctuary, a resplendent nirvana set in 165 acres of the lush Palisades Interstate Park, which stretches from Tenafly to Alpine.
 The falls are created by one of three streams that spill dramatically down the cliff face to their final resting spot, the Hudson River.

 To gain access to Greenbrook Falls, visitors require a membership, which is available to everyone through the Palisades Nature Association.
 The fee may seem a bit steep if you're only planning to visit once but consider it a donation that will be used towards upkeep of the sanctuary.